ZuploZuplo

 2. Add the endpoint

 Click Add and select GraphQL Endpoint.
-This creates a POST /graphql route preconfigured with the URL Rewrite handler and a demo upstream.
-If /graphql is already taken, the Portal appends a short suffix (for example /graphql-b891) — edit the path to whatever you prefer.
-GraphQL routes show a GraphQL badge in the route list instead of an HTTP method.
+This creates a POST /graphql route preconfigured with the URL Rewrite handler, a demo upstream, and the GraphQL Analytics policy for error reporting.
+GraphQL routes show a GraphQL badge in the route list.

 3. Point it at your upstream